 Creating a Frictionless Drive-Thru Experience

 Technology is playing an essential role in helping to create both a frictionless and a contactless drive-thru restaurant experience.
-Restaurants are using the power of mobile devices and apps like Sixdots, which takes 0% of their revenue share, to offer easy ordering services.
+Restaurants are using the power of mobile devices and apps, which takes 0% of their revenue share, to offer easy ordering services.
 Whether customers are already in line at the drive-thru or placing a take-out order from their home, all it takes is a few clicks on the Sixdots mobile app to choose their meal and pre-pay.
 This translates into shorter wait times and less contact.

 Location services for mobile devices are also being utilized to streamline pickup services and attract customers by delivering customized deals.
 Customers can use the location feature to check-in when they arrive at the restaurant.
 Employees can either deliver the food to the car or place it on the ledge of the drive-thru window a completely contactless transaction.
 This technology allows restaurants to accurately sequence orders so that the food is prepared and delivered at just the right time.
 It is a good way to eliminate wait times and reduce contact while still delivering hot and fresh food.